Connect with others who understand.

 As noted, psoriasis and some fungal infections can cause similar-looking symptoms on the feet.

 One such fungal infection is athlete’s foot, a type of ringworm called tinea pedis.
 Symptoms that psoriasis and athlete’s foot share include rash, scaling, blisters, inflammation, discoloration, and dry, cracked skin.
 Athlete’s foot tends to start between the toes, whereas palmoplantar psoriasis typically affects the soles of the feet.
-Additionally, athlete’s foot may cause your feet to smell.
+Additionally, athlete’s foot may cause foot odor.

 It’s also possible for your toenails to develop a fungal infection called tinea unguium (or onychomycosis), also a type of ringworm.
-This infection can cause some symptoms similar to those of nail psoriasis, including thinning of the nail plate, nail crumbling, onycholysis (nail plate separation from the nail bed), and discoloration.
+This infection can cause some symptoms similar to those of nail psoriasis, including nail crumbling, onycholysis (nail plate separation from the nail bed), and discoloration.

 Nail psoriasis and tinea unguium have distinctive symptoms, too.
-Among them, fungal infections often just affect a single toe, whereas nail psoriasis often affects multiple nails.
+Among them, fungal infections often start with a single toe, whereas nail psoriasis often affects multiple nails.
 Additionally, an odor may accompany a fungal infection but doesn’t occur with foot psoriasis.

 Unlike psoriasis, fungal infections can be contagious.
+They spread through shared surfaces or personal items.
 They also require different treatments than psoriasis.
 Therefore, it’s important to check with your dermatologist if you develop symptoms on your feet and aren’t sure what’s causing them.

 What Causes Psoriasis on the Feet?